ProsperH/Metro-Bank-Customers/README.md

 # Metro-Bank-Customers
 This analysis explores Metro Bank customers.
 Their wealth profile, age group, segment, and loyalty.
 It also provides relevant recommendations that can be used by any organization with similar needs.

+_Disclaimer: This is a dummy dataset, generated for the sole purpose of learning.
+It is not associated with any organization_

+# Tools Used
+Only Microsoft Excel was used for this project.
+### Features Incorporated
+- Excel formulas
+- Pivot Tables
+- Pivot Charts

+# Aalysis
+## Data Cleaning
+This was a relatively clean dataset.
+There were no duplicates or inconsistencies in the dataset.

+## Calculated Columns
+The following columns were calculated to aid accurate analysis:
+1. Customer Tenure: To determine the number of years a customer has stayed with the bank.
+   - Formula: `=ROUND(YEARFRAC(I2,TODAY()),0)`
+2. Income Bracket: This groups customers based on their earning power.
+   - Formula: `=IFS(G2<50000,"Low",G2<100000,"Medium",G2<150000,"High",G2>=150000,"Premium")`
+3. Age Group: To categorize customers by generation.
+   - Formula: `=IFS(D2<=28,"Gen Z", D2<=44,"Millenial",D2<=60,"Gen X",D2>60,"Boomer")`

+# Insights and Visualization

+Income Distribution

+Premium income bracket leads with 153 customers, followed by Medium (140), High (136), and Low (71).

+Most customers sit in the higher income brackets, meaning the bank is attracting wealthier individuals.

+Insight: The low-income segment is underserved (only 71 customers).
+This might be an opportunity for financial inclusion programs or entry-level banking products.